 The Da Silva Linings Ghostbook is a podcast from Carrie Saxon and starring Sylvester Da Silva.

 As is tradition, I’ll start at the beginning.
-My name, as it has been for fifteen years, is Sylvester da Silva.
-I’m a psychic medium with a penchant for the spooky, macabre and all things supernatural.
+My name, as it has been for 17 years, is Sylvester da Silva.
+I’m a psychic medium with a penchant for the spooky, macabre, and all things supernatural.
 What does this translate to in “real life”?
 My occupation involves facilitating communication between the dead and the living.
 I also dabble in exorcism and confronting the machinations of evil forces invading the physical realm.

 I’m also very keen on hyperbole.

 My name is a professional one, as you may have guessed.
 It’s not entirely stolen as my Portuguese grandfather will tell you - I can arrange this.
-He may have departed this world thirty years ago, but I can hook up a call.
+He may have departed this world thirty odd years ago, but I can hook up a call.

 During the early years of my career, I went around holding seances and speaking to small groups about the “other side”.
 Typically, these talks were held in dilapidated community centres, and the clientele was more interested in cheap parlour tricks than they were about learning the true mysteries of the spirit world.

-And then, She came along.
+And then, she came along.

 I was approached by a (now long dead) TV production company with a pitch.
 Apparently, one of their researchers had seen a few of my clips on YouTube and thought I’d be perfect for this new show they had in mind.
 This was spearheaded by the show’s host - Katrina Woods.